 \section{Comparison with models}

 The new \NASixtyOne measurements of $\Xir$ and \Xirb production are essential for understanding multi-strange particle production in elementary hadron interactions.

 Measurements of multi-strange hyperon production at intermediate energies possibly provide new insight into string formation and decay.
-In the string picture, \pp collisions create string "excitations", which are hypothetical one-dimensional objects that decay into hadrons according to longitudinal phase space.
+In the string picture, \pp collisions create string "excitations", which are hypothetical objects that decay into hadrons according to longitudinal phase space.
 Multi-strange baryons and their anti-particles play a special role in this context.
-Their pairwise production in string decays will increase the anti-strange-baryon significantly to the strange-baryon ratio compared to the anti-baryon to baryon ratio.
-Indications of this expectation are observed in the $\Xi$ and $\overline{\Xi}$ yields obtained from the \Epos and \Urqmd models shown below.
+Their pairwise production in string decays will increase the anti-strange-baryon to the strange-baryon ratio significantly compared to the anti-baryon to baryon ratio.
+Indications of this expectation are observed in the $\Xi$ and $\overline{\Xi}$ yields obtained from the \Urqmd model shown below.

 The experimental results of \NASixtyOne are compared with predictions of the \Epos 1.99~\cite{Werner:2008zza} and \Urqmd~3.4~\cite{Bass:1998ca,Bleicher:1999xi} models.
-In \Epos, the reaction proceeds from the excitation of strings according to Gribov-Regge theory to string fragmentation into hadrons. \Urqmd starts with a hadron cascade based on elementary cross sections for production of states, which either decay (mostly at low energies) or are converted into strings that fragment into hadrons (mostly at high energies).
+In \Epos, the reaction proceeds from the excitation of strings according to Gribov-Regge theory to string fragmentation into hadrons. \Urqmd starts with a hadron cascade based on elementary cross sections for the production of states, which either decay (mostly at low energies) or are converted into strings that fragment into hadrons (mostly at high energies).
 These are the only models that provide the history of the produced particle needed to extract the \Xir and \Xirb yields.
 The model predictions are compared with the \NASixtyOne measurements in Figs.~\ref{fig:ptmodel} and~\ref{fig:dnmodel}. \Epos~1.99 describes well the $\Xir$ and $\Xirb$ transverse momentum and rapidity spectra.
 The comparison of the \Urqmd~3.4 calculations with the \NASixtyOne measurements reveals significant discrepancies for the $\Xir$ and $\Xirb$ hyperons.
 The model strongly overestimates $\Xir$ and $\Xirb$ yields.
-The ratio of $\Xirb$ to $\Xir$ cannot be described by the \Urqmd model but is well reproduced by \Epos~1.99 (see Figs.~\ref{fig:dnmodel} and ~\ref{fig:ptmodel}).
+The ratio of $\Xirb$ to $\Xir$ cannot be described by the \Urqmd model but is well reproduced by \Epos~1.99 (see Figs.~\ref{fig:ptmodel} and ~\ref{fig:dnmodel}).